Spanish transition to democracy: Political role of Juan Carlos I

 General Francisco Franco came to power in 1939, following the Spanish Civil War (1936–1939), and ruled as a dictator until his death in 1975.
 In 1969, he designated Prince Juan Carlos, grandson of Spain's most recent king, Alfonso XIII, as his official successor.
-For the next six years, Prince Juan Carlos initially remained in the background during public appearances and seemed ready to follow in Franco's footsteps.
+For the next six years, Prince Juan Carlos remained in the background during public appearances and seemed ready to follow in Franco's footsteps.
 Once in power as King of Spain, however, he facilitated the development of a constitutional monarchy as his father, Don Juan de Borbón, had advocated since 1946.

+King Juan Carlos I began his reign as head of state without leaving the confines of Franco's legal system.
+As such, he swore fidelity to the Principles of the Movimiento Nacional (National Movement), the political system of the Franco era; took possession of the crown before the Francoist Cortes Españolas; and respected the Organic Law of the State for the appointment of his first head of government.
+Only in his speech before the Cortes did he indicate his support for a transformation of the Spanish political system.
+This de facto alliance between Juan Carlos and the political forces opposed to maintaining the status quo is considered to be a key part to the success of Spain’s transition to democracy.

 The transition was an ambitious plan that counted on ample support both within and outside of Spain.
 Western governments, headed by the United States, now favoured a Spanish constitutional monarchy, as did many Spanish and international liberal capitalists.

-Nevertheless, the transition proved challenging, as the spectre of the Civil War still haunted Spain.
+The spectre of the Civil War still haunted Spain.
 Francoists on the far right enjoyed considerable support within the Spanish Army, and people of the left distrusted a king who owed his position to Franco.
-For the transition to succeed, the army needed to refrain from intervening in the political process on behalf of Francoist elements within the existing government, while the leftist opposition needed to restrain its own most radical elements from provocation.

-King Juan Carlos I began his reign as head of state without leaving the confines of Franco's legal system.
-As such, he swore fidelity to the Principles of the Movimiento Nacional (National Movement), the political system of the Franco era; took possession of the crown before the Francoist Cortes Españolas; and respected the Organic Law of the State for the appointment of his first head of government.
-Only in his speech before the Cortes did he indicate his support for a transformation of the Spanish political system.
+The King's legitimacy rested on this appointment; his father, Don Juan, did not renounce his claim until 14 May 1977.
+Liberal opinion at the time held therefore, that the throne's legitimacy could only be saved by establishing a democratic, constitutional and parliamentary monarchy.